IRS Audit Support: Insider Tips for Successful Audit Handling

 Be Honest and Cooperative

 Honesty is the best policy when dealing with the IRS.
 If you've made a mistake, admit it and show how you plan to rectify it.
-Cooperation can lead to a more favourable outcome and a quicker resolution.
+Cooperation can lead to a more favorable outcome and a quicker resolution.
+Failing to be truthful or withholding information could constitute tax evasion and result in additional tax penalties.

 Negotiate Payment Plans if Necessary

-If the audit results in additional taxes owed, you may be able to negotiate a payment plan.
-The IRS offers options such as instalment agreements and offers in compromise for taxpayers who cannot pay their tax debt in full.
+If the audit results in additional tax owed, you may be able to negotiate a payment plan.
+The IRS offers options such as installment agreements and offers in compromise for taxpayers who cannot pay their tax debt in full.
+If you face financial hardship, you might qualify for tax relief options that can reduce or delay your liability.
+Keep in mind that interest and penalties will accrue on the additional tax owed until it’s paid.

 Learn from the Audit